owid/co2-data/README.md

 ## Changelog

-- On August 7, 2020, the first version of this dataset was made available.
+- September 16, 2021:
+  - Fixed data quality issues in CO2 emissions variables (emissions less than 0, missing data for Eswatini, ...).
+  - Replaced all input CSVs with data retrieved directly from ourworldindata.org.
-- On February 8, 2021 we updated this dataset with the latest annual release from the Global Carbon Project.
+- February 8, 2021: we updated this dataset with the latest annual release from the Global Carbon Project.
+- August 7, 2020: the first version of this dataset was made available.

 ## Data alterations